Avalanche Studios is known for crafting massive sandboxes that invite as much mayhem and destruction as players can create.

 Co-op focused games typically fall apart when trying to tell a cohesive and interesting story.
 And even if you were to play Generation Zero on your own, taking time to listen and read through bits of audio and notes left behind by people that have either died or fled, the game falls short of the ‘cerebral puzzle’ Avalanche promised.

-One of the game’s biggest shortcomings is how it manages progression and inventory management.
+One of the game’s biggest drawbacks is how it manages progression and inventory management.
 Essential skills are locked behind several tiers and broken up into categories that simply don’t make sense.
-In order to unlock more inventory space in your bag, you’ll first have to upgrade your character’s stamina recharge, a mechanic that currently feels completely useless.
+To unlock more inventory space in your bag, you’ll first have to upgrade your character’s stamina recharge, a mechanic that currently feels completely useless.

-This seems like a miss on the developer’s part as much of Generation Zero’s massive, and frankly stunning world is never fully utilized.
-The addition of some of sort of crafting system or way to salvage excess supplies for parts to upgrade weapons would make searching every nook and cranny feel more rewarding.
-By the end of my journey, I found myself avoiding areas that weren’t relevant any of my missions simply because I knew they wouldn’t present anything new or interesting.
+This seems like a miss on the developer’s part as much of Generation Zero’s massive, and frankly, the stunning world is never fully utilized.
+The addition of some sort of crafting system or way to salvage excess supplies for parts to upgrade weapons would make searching every nook and cranny feel more rewarding.
+By the end of my journey, I found myself avoiding areas that weren’t relevant to any of my missions simply because I knew they wouldn’t present anything new or interesting.

 The Final Verdict